StephanEwen/restate-lib/README.md

-# restate-lib
+# Restate Lib

+Useful libraries for Restate.

-Useful libraries built om the Restate APIs
+These libraries are built directly on the Restate APIs and implement useful common patterns.

+This is early WIP.